It seems everything we read at the moment is talking about the global pandemic, technology changes, disruption, innovation and “pivoting” strategy.

 Ensuring a positive, values-aligned culture depends on making sure recruitment is values based.
 As one of our disability services clients recently said, “we hire people who have skills and heart”.
 Just having the skills won’t get you in the door.

 Healthy organisations deal with any workplace toxicity and remove those risks from the business.
 Performance management systems look at behaviours and living out the values rather than focus just on technical aspects of the job.

 Healthy organisations have a positive workplace culture where the staff understand the Purpose and Values of the organisation and live those out day to day in their interactions with clients.

 What steps can you take today to build a more healthy organisation, and embed this as a competitive advantage in delivering your services to your community?

-CBB has a number of consultants with experience in human resources, leadership and governance.
-For an obligation free consultation, please contact us on 1300 763 505.
+CBB has a number of advisors with experience in human resources, leadership and governance.
+For an obligation free consultation, please contact us.